Scientific Illustration & Graphic Design Services

 Conflict of Interest

 Human Subjects (IRB)

 Proposals, Grants and Contracts

 There are many paths to commercialization of a new invention or idea including the establishment of a startup company to develop and market the technology.
-The TTED office can help UMSL faculty, staff and students develop a strategy for company formation; we are committed to providing guidance and support throughout the process and early growth of the business.
+The Technology Transfer Office (TTO) can help UMSL faculty, staff and students develop a strategy for company formation; we are committed to providing guidance and support throughout the process and early growth of the business.